-Other Inpatient Opportunities: Throughout the inpatient rotation (and through a 5-session seminar), the interns will gain exposure and experience with the Collaborative Problem Solving approach (developed by Ross Greene, Ph.D.) as it applies to the inpatient milieu.
+Other Inpatient Opportunities: Throughout the inpatient rotation (and through a seminar series), the interns will gain exposure and experience with the Collaborative Problem Solving approach (developed by Ross Greene, Ph.D.) as it applies to the inpatient milieu.
 As such, interns spend time interacting with patients and families informally in the milieu, as well as providing consultation to unit staff.

 Test batteries are constructed based on the individual referral questions.
-Commonly used instruments include: objective measures (e.g., Adolescent Psychopathology Scale, MMPI-A, MACI/M-PACI, CDI/BDI, R-CMAS), projective measures (e.g., Rorschach - Exner System, Roberts Apperception Test, Incomplete Sentences) and parent report measures (e.g., BASC, Conners).
-When cognitive assessments are needed, commonly used instruments include the WISC-IV, WASI-2, and WAIS.
-Infrequently, evaluations include full assessment of cognitive ability and academic functioning; these referrals typically originate from Outpatient Services.
+Commonly used instruments include: objective measures (e.g., MMPI-ARF, MACI/M-PACI, CDI/BDI, R-CMAS), projective measures (e.g., Rorschach - Exner System, Roberts Apperception Test, Incomplete Sentences) and parent report measures (e.g., BASC, Conners).
+When cognitive assessments are needed, commonly used instruments include the WISC-V (administered via iPads), WASI-2, and WAIS.
+Occasionally, evaluations include full assessment of cognitive ability and academic functioning; these referrals typically originate from Outpatient Services.
 Interns are assigned a maximum of two psychological evaluations at one time.

 Though interns receive extensive training and supervision regarding psychological testing over the training year, it is extremely important for incoming interns to have a strong foundation (both academic and practical) in test selection, scoring, interpretation, and report writing.
 Though it is beneficial for interns to have had experience with the Rorschach prior to internship, this is not a requirement of the program.